MostlyEmre/Sylvester/README.md

 - Hide "Explore" Menu Button
 - Hide "Who to Follow" Window
 - Hide the Number of Followers
-- Hide Social Context Features (X retweeted, Y liked, etc.)
+- Hide Social Context Features
+  - "Britney Spears Retweeted"
+  - "No Doubt Liked"
+  - "Backstreet Boys, Savage Garden and more follows"
-- Hide Fact-Checks, Dispute Warnings, etc. (Soon)
+- Hide Third Party Judgements (Soon)
+  - "This tweet is disputed"
+  - "This tweet is COVID-19 related.
+Learn more..."

 ## TODO